 Once your Post-Doctoral Scholar appointment ends, career counselling through The Student Success Centre is no longer available, however, there are several services in the London community.

-The intake appointment is a quick, 15 minute appointment, which serves as the prerequisite for accessing further career counselling services.
+The intake appointment is a quick, 15-minute appointment, which serves as the prerequisite for accessing further career counselling services.
 If you have never accessed career counselling services or it has been more than one year since your last appointment, you will need to book an intake appointment.
 Intake appointments are available in person, by telephone, or through Skype.